RobertKashyap/XORcipher/README.md

 													$cd XORcipher
 													$javac XOREncryption.java
 8. XOR.jar --> executable jar(java archive) file -- to execute the file follow as below
+(double clicking on the jar also helps in windows enviroment usually in most machines)
 													$cd XORcipher
 													$java -jar XOR.jar